tarantool/doc/doc/book/app_server/luajit_memprof.rst

-    So, if the JIT compilation is on, new traces will be generated and there will be a mixture of events labeled ``INTERNAL`` in the profiling report : some of them are really caused by internal LuaJIT structures, but some of them are caused by allocations on traces.
+    So, if the JIT compilation is on, new traces will be generated and there will be a mixture of events labeled ``INTERNAL`` in the profiling report: some of them are really caused by internal LuaJIT structures, but some of them are caused by allocations on traces.

-    If you want to have more definite report without new trace allocations, :ref:`call jit.off() <profiler_usage_example01>` before starting the profiling.
+    If you want to have more definite report without JIT compiler allocations, :ref:`call jit.off() <profiler_usage_example01>` before starting the profiling.
     And if you want to completely exclude the trace allocations from the report, remove also the old traces by additionally calling ``jit.flush()`` after